 Thankfully the heat caused by the MeToo# movement helped expose this group to the harsh truths it doesn’t want to know about itself.
 Sadly, it’s not the first time.

-It’s important for spiritual communities to face their failures.
+It’s important for communities devoted to contemplative science practice to face their failures.
 And to address them honestly and honorably.
 Doing so is in truth a gesture of deep regard for the authentic spiritual traditions.

-Because only if Buddhist spiritual teachers and their communities squarely face the truth, will the Dharma be properly valued and honored in the West.
+Because only if Buddhist and other spiritual teachers and their communities squarely face the truth, will the authentic spiritual knowledge be properly valued and honored in the West.

-From a Dharmic perspective, failures are opportunities to learn, but only if we face failures with integrity and courage.
+From a genuine spiritual perspective, failures are opportunities to learn.
+But only if we face failures with integrity and courage.
 If we cloak or disclaim them, then they’ll carry an objectionable odor of deceit and hypocrisy.

 An honorable spiritual community’s task is to understand and remedy its problems, with awareness.

 To do that it cannot leave problems in the shadowy night.
-Buddhist organizations need to face sexual abuse and other problems, and there are many, in the light of clear day.
+Spiritual organizations need to face sexual abuse and other problems, and there are many, in the light of clear day.

 THE TRANSPLANT PROBLEM